pg-cy/Elk-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

-Load balancing ensures redundancy, in addition to restricting access to the network.
+Load balancing ensures redundancy
-- Load balancers route requests from external hosts to webservers ensuring they are not being overloaded (which can cause them to crash or be inaccessable).
+- Load balancers route requests from external hosts to webservers ensuring they are not being overloaded (which can cause them to crash or be inaccessable at times).

-A jump-box is another layer of security.
-Users can gain access to the network only by SSH using RSA keys, from that machine one can move throughout the network.
+A Jump-Box is another layer of security.
+Users can gain access to the network only by SSH to the Jump-Box using RSA keys, from that machine one can move laterally throughout the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the application and system logs.
 - Filebeat watches for changes to syslog and Authentication logs